 Soar above the clouds and sample wine from the world’s highest vineyards.

-Settled high in the Lerma Valley at the foothills of the Andes mountains, the province known locally as ‘Salta, La Linda’ – Salta, the beautiful – was founded by Spanish conquistadors in the 16th century and is now home to some of the highest altitude vineyards in the world.
+Settled high in the Lerma Valley at the foothills of the Andes mountains, the province is known locally as ‘Salta, La Linda’ – Salta, the beautiful – was founded by Spanish conquistadors in the 16th century and is now home to some of the highest-altitude vineyards in the world.

 Salta is widely recognised as the epicentre of Argentina’s signature white wine Torrontés, although the region also produces full-bodied red varieties including Malbec and Cabernets – while Tannat has emerged as a popular grape grown in recent times.